klwlau/LEEM-Fourier-Optics/README.md

 # LEEM Image Simulation with Fourier Optics

 This is a simulation program written in python that help user to simulate sample viewed in Low Energy Electron Microscopy (LEEM) using Fourier Optics (FO).
+The method and mathematical derivation are documented at [here](https://www.sciencedirect.com/science/article/abs/pii/S0304399118304418).

 # Package Requirements